Skip to main content

 What public court records show

-Public federal court records list Venetian Casino Resort, LLC as an employer in 10 employment matters between 2002 and 2025.
+Public federal court records list Venetian Casino Resort, LLC as an employer in 10 distinct federal employment cases between 2002 and 2025.

-Of the 6 matters with a recorded outcome, the most common were: 3 had a mixed result, 2 were sent back to a lower court, and 1 ended in a ruling for the employer.
+Of the 6 trusted published opinions analyzed, the most common outcomes were: 3 had a mixed result, 1 ended in a ruling for the employer, 1 were dismissed, and 1 were sent back to a lower court.

-The most common claims on record were Retaliation and Discrimination.
+The most common claims on record were Retaliation, Discrimination, and Wrongful Termination.

 Cases were filed across 2 states, most often in DC.